operaton/documentation/docs/get-started/dmn/install.md

 First, download a distribution of the Operaton Platform.
 You can choose from different distributions for various application servers.
 In this tutorial, we will use the Apache Tomcat based distribution.
 Download it from [the download page](https://camunda.com/download/).

 After having downloaded the distribution, unpack it inside a directory of your choice.
-We will call that directory `$CAMUNDA_HOME`.
+We will call that directory `$OPERATON_HOME`.

 After you have successfully unpacked your distribution of the Operaton Platform, execute the script named `start-camunda.bat` (for Windows users), respectively `start-camunda.sh` (for Unix users).